Quantum geometry of bosonic Bogoliubov quasiparticles: Adiabatic perturbation theory for the effective Schr o dinger equation

-which may also written as an integral over the symplectic Berry connection \\ $A^m=A^m_{\mu} d\lambda^{\mu}=[is_m(\vect{w}^m)^\dg\tau_z \del_{\mu} \vect{w}^m] d\lambda^{\mu}$ ~\cite{Zhang2006,Shindou2013,Xu2020,Peano2016}.
-The result \eqref{eq:supp:ADPT-coefficient-sol-diag} represents the conventional adiabatic theorem (adiabatic limit) adapted to the time evolution Bogoliubov modes, i.e., under slow parameter variations the system will remain in the initially occupied mode while acquiring an additional symplectic Berry phase $\gamma^m(t)$.
-We stress that this represents the $0$-th order contribution, since Berry phase is independent of the rate of change in the parameters $\dot{\lambda}^{\mu}$ [cf.\ \cref{eq:supp:ADPT-sympl-Berry-phase}].
+The result~\eqref{eq:supp:ADPT-coefficient-sol-diag} represents the conventional adiabatic theorem (adiabatic limit) adapted to the time evolution Bogoliubov modes, i.e., under slow parameter variations the system will remain in the initially occupied mode while acquiring an additional symplectic Berry phase $\gamma^m(t)$.
+We stress that this represents the $0$-th order contribution, since Berry phase is independent of the rate of change in the parameters $\dot{\lambda}^{\mu}$ [cf.~\cref{eq:supp:ADPT-sympl-Berry-phase}].

-Next, we aim to solve \eqref{eq:supp:ADPT-coefficient-2} perturbatively, to self-consistently obtain corrections to first order in $\dot{\lambda}^{\mu}$.
-To this end, we insert the $0$-th order solution $c_m(t)$ \eqref{eq:supp:ADPT-coefficient-sol-diag} into the right-hand side of the \cref{eq:supp:ADPT-coefficient-2}, by which we obtain
+Next, we aim to solve~\eqref{eq:supp:ADPT-coefficient-2} perturbatively, to self-consistently obtain corrections to first order in $\dot{\lambda}^{\mu}$.
+To this end, we insert the $0$-th order solution $c_m(t)$~\eqref{eq:supp:ADPT-coefficient-sol-diag} into the right-hand side of the~\cref{eq:supp:ADPT-coefficient-2}, by which we obtain

-Now for all other coefficients $c_k(t)$ with $k\neq m$, we only need to consider the $n=m$ term within the sum in \eqref{eq:supp:ADPT-coefficient-3}, where $m$ is again the index of the initially occupied mode.
+Now for all other coefficients $c_k(t)$ with $k\neq m$, we only need to consider the $n=m$ term within the sum in~\eqref{eq:supp:ADPT-coefficient-3}, where $m$ is again the index of the initially occupied mode.
 To first order, this leads to the following equation for $c_{k\neq m}(t)$

 with $\tilde{\Omega}_{km} \equiv \tilde{\Omega}_k-\tilde{\Omega}_m$ and where we have used that $\frac{d}{dt'}e^{i\xi_{km}(t')}=\tilde{\Omega}_{km}e^{i\xi_{km}(t')}$.
-Due to the fast oscillating exponential factor in \cref{eq:supp:ADPT-coefficient-offdiag-1}, we can integrate this expression by parts~\cite{DeGrandi2010a} and obtain the following solution for the off-diagonal coefficients
+Due to the fast oscillating exponential factor in ~\cref{eq:supp:ADPT-coefficient-offdiag-1}, we can integrate this expression by parts~\cite{DeGrandi2010} and obtain the following solution for the off-diagonal coefficients

-Thus, to first order in $\dot{\lambda}^{\mu}$, the state $\vect{\psi}(t)$ \eqref{eq:supp:indefinite-inner-product-expansion-instantaneous} is finally given by
+Thus, to first order in $\dot{\lambda}^{\mu}$, the state $\vect{\psi}(t)$~\eqref{eq:supp:indefinite-inner-product-expansion-instantaneous} is finally given by

-where we have reintroduced the dynamical phase $c_n(t)\to c_n(t)e^{-i\xi_n(t)}$ and utilized the symplectic version of the Hellmann-Feynman theorem \eqref{eq:supp:sympl-relation-derivative-eigenvectors} in the second equality. \cref{eq:supp:ADPT-coefficient-offdiag-final} constitutes the first order correction (in $\dot{\lambda}^{\mu}$) to the adiabatic theorem for the time evolution of Bogoliubov modes.
+where we have reintroduced the dynamical phase $c_n(t)\to c_n(t)e^{-i\xi_n(t)}$ and utilized the symplectic version of the Hellmann-Feynman theorem ~\eqref{eq:supp:sympl-relation-derivative-eigenvectors} in the second equality. \cref{eq:supp:ADPT-coefficient-offdiag-final} constitutes the first order correction (in $\dot{\lambda}^{\mu}$) to the adiabatic theorem for the time evolution of Bogoliubov modes.